 Additionally, she is Certified in Acupuncture by the Acupuncture Foundation of Canada Institute (now Acupuncture Canada).

 She has taken extensive orthopedic, neurological, and acupuncture training for the treatment of adults and children.

 After Sandra graduated as a Physiotherapist, she worked for one year at St. Boniface Hospital in the Cardiac Intensive Care Unit, and then as a pediatric Physiotherapist at Children’s Hospital in Winnipeg from 1993-2005.

-When she is not working, she loves to spend time with her husband relaxing at home, exploring the country on their motorcycle, and spending time at the lake with friends.
+When she is not working, she loves to spend time with her husband relaxing at their home at the Lake, and exploring the country on their motorcycle.
 Spending time with her 3 grown-up kids who are going to University or working is always great.
-During the winter, hobbies are stained glass, mosaics, and painting.
+See some of her stained-glass work up in the Clinic windows!

 Joanne Gross - Physiotherapist

 Joanne Gross graduated in 1990 with her Bachelor of Medical Rehabilitation (Physical Therapy) from the University of Manitoba.
 She joined Family Physiotherapy Clinic in 2007.

 She is certified in Acupuncture by the Acupuncture Foundation of Canada (now Acupuncture Canada) and has a Sports Certificate and Part A (Intermediate) Certification.